Chapter 3: Advanced Guide to

 The most relevant, interesting 5W Content sits at the top, and all supporting quotes and details follow afterward, in order of descending importance.

-Check out the following press release to tie the inverted pyramid together.
+Check out the following press release to see how the writer used the inverted pyramid in his writing.
 The green box is the most important, followed by less important information in the blue box, and the least important information in the grey box.

 Is Online Holiday Shopping OK At Work?
 Survey Shows More Companies Are ‘Buying It’